-They would have learned how to sing the dead into the afterlife, or dream a soul back home.
+They would have learned how to sing the dead into the afterlife or dream a soul back home.
 They would have been shamans, healers, dreamers, seers, or spiritual leaders who held the space for their people to come into wholeness.

-I wonder what it would be like to live in a culture where these kind of gifts were honored.
+I wonder what it would be like to live in a culture where these kinds of gifts were honored.
 A world in which we openly dreamed our desires into being and used spiritual guidance to help navigate our day-to-day challenges, like healing disease or ending a relationship.

 The world needs people who are actively engaging their spiritual gifts, openly and honestly.
 These gifts can be used for healing purposes, to help others connect to their purpose and passion, to shed light on difficult situations.
-Or simple to comfort, guide, and love.
+Or simply to comfort, guide, and love.